Gabriel Guay: Career

 At least one of his paintings is known to have been destroyed in the carnage of World War II: La mort de Jézabel, exhibited at the Salon of 1888, where it inspired the critic Henry Houssaye to write a vivid description:On the hard slabs, at the foot of a massive square tower covered at its base with blue tiles, lies with its head in front and arms outstretched the corpse of the Queen of Israel.
 In Jezebel's supreme struggle with her murderers, her dark green dress of shimmering velvet was torn and half-destroyed.
 Her beautiful white body is naked above the belt, and her red hair spreads over the granite like a flood of molten copper.
 On the left, in the crepuscular twilight, a street recedes in perspective, creating a singular optical illusion.
 Packs of carnivorous dogs approach, mouths gaping and eyes ablaze.
 Despite the murder that has just been committed and despite the carnage about to occur, we are less moved by the drama than we are struck by the power of the execution and seduced by the charm of the coloring.
 This supple white body, with golden halftones and gray-blue shadows, still throbs with life.
 It stands out with surprising relief and incomparable brilliance.

 The painting also caught the eye of Thomas Hardy, who wrote: "At the Salon.
 Was arrested by the sensational picture called The Death of Jezabel...a horrible tragedy, and justly so, telling its story in a flash."
 Hardy scholar Dennis Taylor, trying to track down the painting almost a century later, was informed by René Le Bihan, curator of the Musée des Beaux-Arts de Brest, "Alas, this painting disappeared amid the annihilation of our museum in 1941, and we have no trace of it, not a photograph or engraving or drawing."
 An image has since been located, in an issue of Firmin Javel's L'Art français from 1888.

 Guay painted portraits from the beginning of his career, and after the turn of the century the majority of paintings he exhibited at the Paris Salon were portraits.
-Of his portraits the only example we have is his painting of an old man in a garden (perhaps Guay's grandfather), at the Musée des beaux-arts de Morlaix.
+Of his portraits the only known surviving example is his painting of an old man in a garden, at the Musée des beaux-arts de Morlaix (Mon vieux voisin, exhibited at the Paris Salon of 1890).